10 Top-Rated Tourist Attractions in New Haven

-The port of New Haven, at the mouth of the Quinnipiac River, was founded by English Puritans in 1638, and has been famed since 1716 as the seat of Yale University.
-On the campus are several interesting museums and around the city are a number of parks and natural areas worth exploring.
-Of particular note are the Peabody Museum of Natural History, The Green, East Rock Park, and Lighthouse Point Park.
-The city also has a vibrant arts scene, with a variety of theatres, a symphony, and a popular summertime jazz festival.
+The port of New Haven, at the mouth of the Quinnipiac River in eastern Connecticut, was founded by English Puritans in 1638, and has been famed since 1716 as the seat of Yale University.
+On the campus are several interesting attractions, among them the outstanding Yale Peabody Museum of Natural History.
+Around the city are a number of parks and natural areas worth exploring.
+Families will find plenty of things to do in East Rock Park and Lighthouse Point Park.
+The city also has a vibrant arts scene, with a variety of theaters, a symphony, and a popular summertime jazz festival that add to its appeal for tourists.

 See also: Where to Stay in New Haven